Reviewed by: Donna Shanor, LCSW, LCDC

 While stress is a normal reaction to the COVID-19 pandemic, prolonged periods of stress can harm our health.
 Here are some ways you can manage work-related stress during COVID-19:

-- Remind yourself that you are crucial to fighting this pandemic.
-Don’t get discouraged if you feel you aren’t doing enough during this crisis.
-While not all of us are on the frontlines, we can play an active part by continuing to follow the CDC-recommended guidelines of social distancing, frequently washing our hands with soap and water for at least 20 seconds, and wearing cloth face masks in public (masks should not be worn by children under the age of two and individuals with who have difficulty breathing).
-If you are interested in doing more, UT Health Austin and the Dell Medical School are looking for volunteers to help with contract tracing and home monitoring
+- Remind yourself that you are crucial to fighting this pandemic: Don’t get discouraged if you feel you aren’t doing enough during this crisis.
+While not all of us are on the front lines, we can play an active part by continuing to follow the CDC-recommended guidelines of social distancing, frequently washing our hands with soap and water for at least 20 seconds, and wearing cloth face masks in public (masks should not be worn by children under the age of two and individuals with who have difficulty breathing).

 Check out these additional ways to cope with COVID-19 anxiety and stress.